waterbury/Lego-Train-Radar-Clock/README.md

 Arduino installed on Lego Train.
 Uses track to power Arduino.

- - Uses IR LED at 12:00 mark to measure speed.
+ - Uses IR LED at 12:00 mark to measure speed, and to calibrate hom.
  - Uses voltage sensing on Rail to sense change in direction.

  Example Videos: